UChicago vs Northwestern | Top Universities

 Location

 Another factor to consider when choosing between UChicago and Northwestern is their respective locations.
-Both have campuses in Chicago, the third-biggest city in the US, which was ranked 46th in the latest QS Best Student Cities index.
+Both have campuses in Chicago, the third-biggest city in the US.

 If scenic, ivy-clad buildings sound like ideal surroundings when you study in the US, UChicago has you covered.
 Its 217-acre campus is in the city’s Hyde Park neighbourhood, near to Lake Michigan.
 It combines traditional English gothic buildings with award-winning modern architecture.